Salvador (1986 film): Critical response

-As of September 2022, Salvador holds a rating of 90% on Rotten Tomatoes based on 29 reviews with an average score of 7.7/10 and the consensus: "Despite its somewhat disjointed narrative, Oliver Stone's Salvador is a vivid and powerful political drama that sets an early tone for the director's similarly provocative future projects."
+As of August 2026, Salvador holds a rating of 91% on Rotten Tomatoes based on 32 reviews with an average score of 7.7/10 and the consensus: "Despite its somewhat disjointed narrative, Oliver Stone's Salvador is a vivid and powerful political drama that sets an early tone for the director's similarly provocative future projects."
+Metacritic, which uses a weighted average, assigned the a score of 69 out of 100, based on 17 critics, indicating "generally favorable" reviews.

 Salvador was popular among critics.
 Roger Ebert, a film critic for the Chicago Sun-Times, gave the movie three stars out of four, and wrote: "The movie has an undercurrent of seriousness, and it is not happy about the chaos that we are helping to subsidize.
 But basically it's a character study — a portrait of a couple of burned-out free-lancers trying to keep their heads above water."

 Walter Goodman of The New York Times wrote an unfavorable review, arguing that while "as an adventure film, [it] has plenty of speed, grit and grime", it depicts "improbable people doing implausible things" and in some cases deviates from reality "for the sake of heightening the drama and hammering in the political point".
 He also compared it to the work of Constantin Costa-Gavras, cinematically as well as politically.

-Alex von Tunzelmann in The Guardian criticized the film's cartoonish characters and the mix of facts and fiction; for example, given that Boyle did not try to enter the US with Maria, and that no real reporter existed like Cassady whose photos Boyle published.
+Alex von Tunzelmann in The Guardian criticized the film's cartoonish characters and the mix of facts and fiction; for example, Boyle did not try to enter the US with Maria, and no real reporter existed like Cassady whose photos Boyle published.